yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

 Many of these functions are implemented in the Python libraries ``toolz`` and ``cytoolz`` under the sub module titled ``functoolz``.
-These two modules have exactly the same functionality, but the ``cytoolz`` functions are implemented with in ``cython``, which means that you get better performance.
+These two modules have exactly the same functionality, but the ``cytoolz`` functions are implemented within ``cython``, which means that you get better performance.
 Unfortunately, you need a ``C`` compiler to install ``cytoolz``, but ``toolz`` also has decent performance approximately equal in performance to similar tools from the standard library.